The RITE Program

 Online Data Collection

-The ROI in Action
+The RITE Program in Action

-As an example of what the ROI can accomplish, we recently piloted an interactive questionnaire designed to rapidly address social communications in our participants.
+As an example of what The RITE Program can accomplish, we recently piloted an interactive questionnaire designed to rapidly address social communications in our participants.
 We needed to know not simply how many people owned mobile phones, but also where there is a land line and a cell phone, how a participant divides usage.
 The few existing surveys such as the Pew Internet and American Life surveys are not research focused or detailed enough to guide technology and user assessment protocol development.
 We designed and deployed an interactive survey (sample question below) that not only asked what type of phones are used, but presented images of phones (e.g. ‘flip’, ‘slide’) to facilitate responses.
 This was invaluable for our senior participants.
 We discovered a transition to more use of cellular and landline technology and a small but important minority using iOS platforms.
 In a separate survey of elderly residing in Section 8, low income housing we found a significant proportion of cellular use (51%) in this low-income community.
 A similar process will be needed for many projects planned going forward.